Why Johnny Adopts Identity-Based Software Signing: A Usability Case Study of Sigstore: Methodology

-\myparagraph{Memoing \& Codebook Creation} First, beginning with the initial 18 transcripts, the two analysts independently memoed a subset of six anonymized transcripts across three rounds of review and discussion, following the recommendations and techniques outlined by O'Connor \& Joffe \cite{oconnor_intercoder_2020} and Campbell \etal \cite{campbell2013coding}.
-This approach ensured the reliability of our analysis process while optimizing data resources.\footnote{Although there is no consensus on the ideal proportion of data to use, O'Connor and Joffe suggest that selecting 10–25\% is typical~\cite{oconnor_intercoder_2020}.
-We randomly selected approximately 33\% (six transcripts) to develop our codebook.
-This slightly exceeded O'Connor \& Joffe's recommended percentage to allow the analysts a better familiarization with the nature of our collected data, and analysis format. }
+Two analysts participated in this analysis stage.
+After transcription\footnote{Interview recordings were transcribed by www.rev.com using human transcription to address spoken accents.} and anonymization, we began with data familiarization~\cite{terry2017thematic}.
+During Familiarization, the main analyst\footnote{The lead author is the main analyst in this study.} read all interviews, and the secondary analyst read three transcripts to calibrate.

-After each round, emerging codes were discussed in meetings, resulting in a total of 506 coded memos.
+Next, the two analysts independently memoed a subset of 6 anonymized transcripts through three rounds of review (2 transcripts per round) and discussion, following the recommendations of O'Connor \& Joffe~\cite{oconnor_intercoder_2020} and Campbell \etal~\cite{campbell2013coding}.
+This process improved reliability of the analysis while making efficient use of resources.\footnote{Although there is no consensus on the ideal proportion of data to use, O’Connor and Joffe note that selecting 10--25\% is typical~\cite{oconnor_intercoder_2020}.
+We randomly selected six transcripts ( $\sim$35\% of our dataset) to develop our initial codebook.} After each round, we discussed emerging codes in meetings, which produced 506 coded memos in total.
+We distilled these memos into a codebook (36 categories) over several multi-hour meetings.

-We then reviewed the coded memos and finalized an initial codebook with 36 code categories.
-To assess the reliability of the coding process, we combined the techniques outlined by Maxam \& Davis~\cite{maxam2024interview} and Campbell \etal~\cite{campbell2013coding}.
+Next, to assess the reliability of the coding process, we combined the techniques outlined by Maxam \& Davis~\cite{maxam2024interview} and Campbell \etal~\cite{campbell2013coding}.
 Specifically, we randomly selected an unanalyzed transcript, which we coded independently.
-Following Feng \etal’s~\cite{feng_intercoder_2014} recommendation, we used the percentage agreement measure to evaluate consistency, as both analysts had contributed to developing the codebook.
-We obtained an 89\% agreement score and resolved all disagreements through discussions and code refinements.
-This high agreement indicates the stability of our coding scheme, allowing us to reliably singly code the remaining transcripts~\cite{campbell2013coding, oconnor_intercoder_2020}. \JD{I think you neeed another sentence here like: we determined this was high enough to ...}
+Following Feng \etals~\cite{feng_intercoder_2014} recommendation, we used the percentage agreement measure\footnote{Calculated as: \\ \textit{(matching code assignments / total code assignments) × 100}} to evaluate consistency, as both analysts had contributed to developing the codebook.
+We obtained an 89\% agreement score, suggesting a stable coding scheme~\cite{campbell2013coding, oconnor_intercoder_2020}.
+We resolved disagreements by discussion.